 How is ASD Diagnosed?

 There is no single test or examination that mental health practitioners rely upon to come to a diagnosis.
 Rather, a broad range of information is taken into account.
-The assessment will involve a medical history (including family medical history), physical examination, and developmental history.

 An ASD diagnosis in children is taken very seriously in Britain, and involves a team of health care professionals working together.
 NICE guidelines recommend this team includes at minimum a paediatrician and/or adolescent psychiatrist, a speech and language therapist, and a clinical and/or educational psychologist.
 Other health care professionals such as a social worker and specialist teacher might also help with the diagnosis.